Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

         * Lose outcome is still less favourable than win, as the single gif will be displayed every time a loss result is reached.
 3. **Turn Result not clear to user (Especially the Ai's weapon choice)**
     * ***Tester feedback: Dan Sanderson and multiple other testers***
-        * Testers felt there was a missing "step" after the countdown and before the turn-result box is displayed.
+        * Testers felt there was a missing "step" after the countdown and before the turn-result box was displayed.
         * Suggestion: Have some way to make the Ai's weapon selection more obvious to the user.
-        * Suggestion: Make the turn result more obvious to the user without have to closely read the text.
+        * Suggestion: Make the turn result more obvious to the user without needing to closely read the text.
         * Action Taken: Added a "Ai has chosen..." box to appear above the turn result box, and in a contrasting colour to stand out.
         * Action Taken: Added Tick/Cross/Eyes gifs to the turn result box.
 The gifs display depending on the turn outcome from the player's POV.